moheed-ali/ChirpStack-Data-Pipeline/README.md

      myenv\Scripts\activate  # Windows
      ```

    - Now, you can install and run the script (`main.py`) within the virtual environment.

-By following these steps, you can resolve the missing `builder.py` error and create a clean Python virtual environment to work with the `main.py` file.

-This updated note provides information about creating a Python virtual environment, which is a recommended practice for isolating project dependencies and ensuring a clean environment for your Python script (main.py).

 3. **Install Required Packages**: